Ndymario/Luigi-Bot/README.md

 ## Features

-- Games for you and your server members to play --Currently, there is an RPG Game that features questing and a level system
+- Games for you and your server members to play Currently, there is an RPG Game that features questing and a level system
 - MongoDB database for storing user content long term for if the bot must go offline

 ## Installation